tommasoturchi/axai/README.md

 ### Contributing Your Work

 Submissions should be between 5 and 10 pages long, following the [CEUR-WS instructions](https://ceur-ws.org/HOWTOSUBMIT.html) for single column papers.
+Longer submissions may be considered, provided they remain within reasonable limits.
+Please note that submissions do not need to be anonymized.

 The deadline for submissions is *January 13, 2025* [AoE](https://time.is/Anywhere_on_Earth).